MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ### Setting the Quick Entry on Fields

 You can use Designer to set the [QuickEntry property](properties/devenv-quickentry-property.md) on a field.
-The QuickEntry property determines whether the field is given input focus or skipped when users navigate through fields on a page by pressing the return key.
+The QuickEntry property determines whether the field is given input focus or skipped when users navigate through fields on a page by pressing the Enter key.
 You use it to help accelerate keyboard data entry by focusing only those fields a user typically needs to fill-in.

-To set the QuickEntry property from Designer, select the field or column heading, and then choose either **Include in Quick Entry** (set the QuickEntry property to `true`) or **Exclude from Quick Entry** (sets the QuickEntry property to `false`).
+To set the QuickEntry property from Designer, select the field or column heading, and then choose either **Include in Quick Entry** (sets the QuickEntry property to `true`) or **Exclude from Quick Entry** (sets the QuickEntry property to `false`).

 ## Preview design